nathanmurfy/ProgressTrackerCapstone/README.md

 training session and it will be able to help you keep a steady diet.
 That idea is not set in stone and may make a few tweaks to it but right now
 I am hoping to be able to get that done.

-I wanted to add a menu for the body parts you could train so I made one in TrainingTracker.
+I wanted to add a menu for the body parts you could train, so I made one in TrainingTracker.
+This used breaks.
 This gives the user 5 options on which body part to train.
-The reason I asked the user this twice is because sometimes when doing one exercise you are training more than just the targeted body part.
+The reason I asked the user this twice is that sometimes when doing one exercise you are training more than just the targeted body part.
 For example, when you are bench pressing you would do that on a chest day, but bench pressing works the chest, front deltoid and the triceps.

+I am looking at putting in some IO exceptions if I see fit but am not sure where they will go yet.
+Always good to have a back-up plan in the app if something goes wrong.